tootedom/campbellcache/README.md

 var gearsObservable = apply("GearsOfWarDeath",supplier,options)
 ```

-In the above nothing will be execute.
+In the above nothing will be executed.
 The lookup in memcached, nor the execution of the supplier

 ```nodejs
 var gearsDeathObservable = apply("GearsOfWarDeath",supplier,options)